Find out how to register on El Padrón, Spain’s population register, which is mandatory for foreigners to carry out certain procedures in Spain.

 Since you need the padrón certificate to become a Spanish resident, yet you cannot give the padrón office your residency until you apply for it, the padrón offices usually give you up to a set period to return and present your Spanish residency; in the Alicante province, for example, it’s three months.
 After this period of time, you may be removed from the padrón register if you don’t take your residency certificate, although this varies.

-All documentation should be in Spanish; read about preparing official translations and legal documents in Spain.
+All documentation should be in Spanish; read about preparing official translations in Spain.